SKaakr/SKaakr.github.io/_posts/2016-3-21-reflectingonconcussion.markdown

 <p>I know that I am excited to see the changes ahead.</p>

 <small>_Karolina Urban is a member of the Holland Bloorview Kids Rehab Hospital Concussion Centre, mentioned in this blog post.
-The opinions expressed in this blog post the author's own._</small>
+The opinions expressed in this blog post are the author's own._</small>